mathiasvr/betaflight-deciphered/README.md

 If you have trouble understanding any of the explanations, please open an issue so we can rewrite it and hopefully clear things up.

 # Betaflight CLI Variables
+Betaflight can be configured through a CLI by setting the following list of variables, which can also be saved and loaded from a diff.
+Variables are read by entering `get <variable_name>` into the CLI, and written with `set <variable_name> = <value>`.
+The listed entries includes default and allowed values.

 ## `gyro_hardware_lpf`
 - Default: `NORMAL`